 If the intentions are not clear, ask the company concerned before you give any personal information, especially if it is sensitive.
 Companies may want to use your personal information to send you marketing or pass your details to other companies for marketing.
 They should give you the chance to opt in or out of receiving such information.

-If you have concerns about how an organisation has handled your information, you should raise your concern with them in the first instance.
-If the organisation has been unable, or unwilling, to resolve your information rights concern, you can raise the matter with us.
+If you have complaints about how an organisation has handled your information, you should raise your complaint with them in the first instance.
+If the organisation has been unable, or unwilling, to resolve your information rights complaint, you can raise the matter with us.